dihedral_style table/cut command

 Note that one file can contain many sections, each with a tabulated potential.
 LAMMPS reads the file section by section until it finds one that matches the specified keyword.

 This dihedral style can only be used if LAMMPS was built with the USER-MISC package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.